Lovekumar-Creative/21-Days-21-Projects/README.md

 ---

-## 🚀 Day 4 Project: House Prices Prediction (Advanced Regression Techniques)
+## 🚀 Day 4 Project: Heart Diseases Classification

 Explore and analyze Netflix dataset to uncover insights about content trends, ratings, and release years.